pkgforge/blog/cmcdelway000202ky7qqa3yhp.md

 # Build Constraints

-Since we wanted truly portable, optimized & statically linked binaries, we applied the following build constraints:
+To achieve truly portable, optimized, and statically linked binaries, we applied the following comprehensive build constraints:

 ```bash
 #RUSTFLAGS